detect-copy-paste/detect-copy-paste/README.md

-  -V, --version                      output the version number -t, --threshold <number>           number of nodes (default: 30) -m, --min-instances <number>       min instances for a match (default: 2) -c, --config                       path to config file (default: .jsinspectrc) -r, --reporter [default|json|pmd]  specify the reporter to use -I, --no-identifiers               do not match identifiers -L, --no-literals                  do not match literals
+  -V, --version                      output the version number -t, --threshold <number>           number of nodes (default: 30) -m, --min-instances <number>       min instances for a match (default: 2) -c, --config                       path to config file (default: .dcprc) -r, --reporter [default|json|pmd]  specify the reporter to use -I, --no-identifiers               do not match identifiers -L, --no-literals                  do not match literals